3 BEST Tsukiji Market Tours in Tokyo

 We’ve visited this market more than once and taken all of the tours below.
 They’ll have you rubbing shoulders with Tokyo’s best chefs, trying delicious food, and even making your own sushi!
 Depending on what you want out of your Tsukiji Market experience, we have something for you below.
 So keep reading to find your catch, I mean tour, of the day!

 Our personal FAVORITE tour is this in-depth look at one of Japan’s most famous markets.
-Your local guide will help you navigate Tsukiji Market and you’ll try food and drinks including the freshest seafood we’ve ever had!
-You can book this 5-star tour here and read over 1,100 positive reviews from other travelers.
+Your local guide will help you navigate Tsukiji Market, and you’ll try food and drinks, including the freshest seafood we’ve ever had!

 1. Food Tour with a Local to Explore Tsukiji Market